-While the prayer leader opens and closes the prayer and makes transitions from one theme to the next, the leader does not do all the praying.
-This is united prayer, and the goal is to allow as many to pray as possible.
-We encourage brief prayers, but people should pray as the Holy Spirit convicts them.
+While the prayer leader usually opens and closes the prayer time and makes transitions from one theme to the next, the leader does not do all the praying.
+This is united prayer, and the goal is to have as many people pray as desire.
+To make this easier, and to avoid long prayers, we encourage a conversational approach where people take turns praying brief prayers-a few sentences, or one subject, at a time.